SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 1. In [Step 4](/docs/alerts/monitors/create-monitor/#step-4-monitor-details) of the **New Monitor** window, select one of the following:
    *  **Insert custom playbook**.
 Insert your own playbook.
 This could be anything from a custom script you have developed to run when the alert is triggered, to a set of instructions to the analyst about how to resolve the alert.
    * **Select an automated playbook**.
 In the field provided, select a playbook from [playbooks in the Automation Service](/docs/platform-services/automation-service/automation-service-playbooks/). <br/><img src={useBaseUrl('img/monitors/monitor-playbooks-ui.png')} alt="Add a playbook to a monitor" style={{border: '1px solid black'}} width="800" />
-1. To see the actions that will run when you add a playbook to the monitor, click **Manage Playbooks** to examine the [playbook in the Automation Service](/docs/platform-services/automation-service/automation-service-playbooks/).
-Examine the actions carefully to determine if they are the kind of actions you want to run when the alert is triggered.
+1. Click **Manage Playbooks** to open playbooks in the Automation Service (optional).
+From here, you can view the selected playbook and look at its actions to determine if they are the ones you want to run when the alert is triggered.
+You can also edit the playbook, or if you want, [create a new playbook](/docs/platform-services/automation-service/automation-service-playbooks/#create-a-new-playbook) to use in the monitor.
-1. (Optional).
-Click **Manage Playbooks** to [create a playbook](/docs/platform-services/automation-service/automation-service-playbooks/#create-a-new-playbook).
-Then select the new playbook for the monitor.
-1. Click **Save** to create the monitor.
+1. Click **Save** to save the monitor settings.

 When the monitor triggers an alert, the selected playbook runs automatically.